Helping Johnny Make Sense of Privacy Policies with LLMs: Related Work

-\new{With the discontinuation of P3P and advances in NLP, automated privacy policy assessments shifted to plain-text policies.} In 2013, the Usable Privacy Project began automating assessments using NLP and creating corpora to support this~\cite{sadeh2013usable}.
+\new{With the discontinuation of P3P and advances in Natural Language Processing, automated privacy policy assessments shifted to plain-text policies.} In 2013, the Usable Privacy Project began automating assessments using NLP and creating corpora to support this~\cite{sadeh2013usable}.
 Of their work, the most relevant for our tool are PriBot~\cite{harkous2016pribots} and the underlying Polisis~\cite{harkous2018polisis}, which uses privacy-specific word embeddings and ML classifiers trained on the OPP-115 dataset~\cite{wilson2016creation}.
 Polisis predicts privacy icons, while PriBot was the first notable approach to inform users in a chat-based interaction about policy content.
 It decides whether the user input is a statement or a structured query before ranking which segment of the policy is the most suitable answer.
-Since the returned segments are direct policy quotes, users may still struggle \new{with comprehension}. \new{In contrast, our LLM-based chat can deliver clearer explanations, cite policy evidence upon request, and handle a broader range of questions beyond the policy text.}
+Since the returned segments are direct policy quotes, users may still struggle \new{with comprehension}.
+Our idea is to aid comprehension with clearer explanations, but still cite policy evidence (upon request).

-Similarly, based on Polisis, Windl et al.~\cite{windl2022automating} \new{developed} PrivacyInjector, \new{which overlays icons on website elements to show context-relevant privacy policy details, such as cookie information near banners, with additional details in a sidebar.} \new{A user study showed} the tool enhances users' decisions-making, albeit without significant influence on privacy concerns.
-While promising, users suggested reducing text length and interpreting the severity of privacy threats. \new{Drawing from these suggestions, our tool interprets these and offers various levels of text lengths.}
+Similarly, based on Polisis, Windl et al.~\cite{windl2022automating} \new{developed} PrivacyInjector, \new{which overlays icons on website elements to show context-relevant privacy policy details such as cookie information near banners, with additional details in a sidebar.} \new{A user study showed} the tool enhances users' decisions-making, albeit without significant influence on privacy concerns.
+Users suggested reducing text length and interpreting the severity of privacy threats. \new{Drawing from these suggestions, our tool interprets these and offers various levels of text lengths.}

-Dashboard-based approaches have also advanced with NLP improvements.
-PrivacyInsight~\cite{bier2016privacyinsight} \new{does not offer a comprehensive policy overview of potential issues but} focuses more narrowly on visualizing data transmission and their purpose, highlighting to what degree personalized data may be linked. \new{While this can raise privacy awareness, interpretations are left to the user.}